VictorP4/Splitty/README.md

-# OOPP Template Project

-This repository contains the template for the OOPP project.
-Please extend this README.md with instructions on how to run your project.
+# Splitty by Team 58

+This guide will help the user to have a better understanding of the project and how to use it.

+## How to Run the Application

+## How to Use the Application